quillfires/aioBML/README.md

 [![ViewCount](https://views.whatilearened.today/views/github/quillfires/aioBML.svg)](https://views.whatilearened.today/views/github/quillfires/aioBML.svg)  [![GitHub forks](https://img.shields.io/github/forks/quillfires/aioBML)](https://github.com/quillfires/aioBML/network)  [![GitHub stars](https://img.shields.io/github/stars/quillfires/aioBML.svg?color=ffd40c)](https://github.com/quillfires/aioBML/stargazers)  [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/quillfires/aioBML/issues)  [![GitHub issues](https://img.shields.io/github/issues/quillfires/aioBML.svg?color=808080)](https://github.com/quillfires/aioBML/issues)

 This library is not fully completed yet.
-As of now it can be used to get the transactions done within the last 24 - 48 hours, get all the information about your Accounts and your contacts and add & remove contacts.
+As of now it can be used to get the transactions done within the last 24 - 48 hours, get all the information about your Accounts and your contacts and add & remove contacts. *scroll to the end to see the to do list of this library*

-This library can be used with any other async library like discord.py and async telegram or viber.

 # setup
 You must have python 3 installed